Finite Difference Schemes for Linear Stochastic Integro-Differential Equations: Introduction

 with initial condition

 where the operators are given by

 Here, we denote the identity operator by $\partial_0$.

 Equation \eqref{eq:SPIDEintro} arises naturally in non-linear filtering of jump-diffusion processes.
 We refer the reader to \cite{Gr82} and \cite{GrMi11} for more information about non-linear filtering of jump-diffusions and the derivation of the Zakai equation.
-Various methods have been developed to solve stochastic partial differential equations (SPDEs) numerically.
+Various methods have been proposed to solve stochastic partial differential equations (SPDEs) numerically.
 For SPDEs driven by continuous martingale noise see, for example, \cite{GrKl96}, \cite{Gy98}, \cite{Gy99}, \cite{GyMi09} \cite{LoRo04}, \cite{JeKl10} and \cite{Ya05} and for SPDEs driven by discontinuous martingale noise, see \cite{HaMa06}, \cite{Ha07}, \cite{La12}, and \cite{BaLa12}.
 Among the various methods considered in the literature is the method of finite differences.
 For second order linear SPDEs driven by continuous martingale noise it is well-known that the $L^p(\Omega)$-pointwise error of approximation in space is proportional to the parameter $h$ of the finite difference (see, e.g., \cite{Yo00}).
 In \cite{GyMi09}, I. Gy\"ongy and A. Millet consider abstract discretization schemes for stochastic evolution equations driven by continuous martingale noise in the variational framework and, as a particular example, show that the $L^2(\Omega)$-pointwise rate of convergence of an Euler-Maruyuma (explicit and implicit) finite difference scheme is of order one in space and one-half in time.
 More recently, it was shown by I. Gy\"ongy and N.V.
 Krylov that under certain regularity conditions, the rate of convergence in space of a semi-discretized finite difference approximation of a linear second order SPDE driven by continuous martingale noise can be accelerated to any order by Richardson's extrapolation method.
 For the non-degenerate case, we refer to \cite{GyKr10c} and \cite{GyKr11a}, and for the degenerate case, we refer to \cite{Gy11}.
 In \cite{Ha12} and \cite{Ha13}, E. Hall proved that the same method of acceleration can be applied to implicit time-discretized SPDEs driven by continuous martingale noise.
-Also, for a pathwise convergence result of a spectral scheme for SPDEs on a bounded domain we refer the reader to \cite{ChJiMe92}.